iturdikulov/notes/data_structure.md

 called fields or members.
 In the context of object-oriented programming, records are known as plain old data structures to distinguish them from objects. <!--SR:!2024-09-29,2,221-->

-- [[hash_table|Hash tables]], also known as hash maps and dictionary, are data structures that provide fast retrieval of values based on ==keys==.
+- A [[hash_table]], also known as hash maps and dictionary, are data structures that provide fast retrieval of values based on ==keys==.
 They use a hashing function to map keys to indexes in an array, allowing for constant-time access in the average case.
 Hash tables are commonly used in [[dictionary|dictionaries]], caches, and database indexing.
 However, hash collisions can occur, which can impact their performance.
 Techniques like chaining and open addressing are employed to handle collisions. <!--SR:!2024-09-29,2,221-->

-- [[graph|Graphs]] are collections of nodes connected by ==edges==, representing relationships between entities.
+- A [[graph]] is collection of nodes connected by ==edges==, representing relationships between entities.
 Graphs can be used to model social networks, [[computer_network|computer networks]], and transportation networks, among other things.
 They consist of vertices (nodes) and edges (connections between nodes).